 What exactly is Pain Management?

 Pain management is a branch of medicine that focuses on easing the pain and suffering of people living with pain, including chronic pain.
 The end goal is to improve their quality of life by eliminating the source of the pain.
-High quality pain management treatment such as that delivered by GenLife Regenerative Medicine, a clinic providing pain management in Miami, should employ a holistic and interdisciplinary approach.
+High quality pain management treatment such as that delivered by GenLife Regenerative Medicine, a pain clinic in Miami, should employ a holistic and interdisciplinary approach.
 They should always have the patient’s long-term wellbeing in mind, not just focus on immediate (and usually short-term) pain relief.
 The elements of this approach include treating the underlying cause of pain, pharmacological and nonpharmacological therapies like regenerative medicine, and, in some cases, invasive (surgical) procedures.

 The purpose of Pain Management